Britain Simons

 Britain Simons is an American actor and influencer.
-He has garnered a following on a number of social media platforms, including TikTok.
+He has garnered over 400K followers on social media, mainly TikTok and Instagram.
 Also, known for his appearance on Disney's Descendants: School of Secrets appearing in 7 out of 23 episodes and having a minor part in the Lifetime original film Online Abduction (also known as Cyber Case), and playing the Badge Badger in the State Farm commercials.
 He began his professional career by doing commercials in 2014 in a local spot for Pappa Rollo's Pizza produced by Time Warner Cable while still attending university.
 He continued his career in Hollywood, California by starring in independent films such as Surgery, television appearances on Disney Channel, Lifetime Television and Investigation Discovery, and commercials for Honda, War Dragons App, Toyota, State Farm, and Walmart.

 In 2016, Britain performed the leading voiceover role of Daichi in the American English language version of Tsuburaya Productions feature film Ultraman X The Movie, the special 50th Ultra Series Anniversary theatrical feature film of Ultraman X. In 2020, he appeared in the episode "Sing, Sing, Sing" on the series Penny Dreadful: City of Angels on Showtime (TV network).